 Also use this opportunity to invite everyone present to join your parish support network.
-Explain that the next phases of Walking with Moms in Need will require the help of the entire parish community.
+Explain that the next phases of the Year of Service will require the help of the entire parish community.
 Let them know that by signing up, they will be kept in the loop and receive ongoing updates and will also be made aware of opportunities for further involvement like volunteering.
 Follow up this wider invitation to join the parish's efforts with personal invitations, especially to those who may need extra encouragement.